 The American Association of Teachers of Turkic Languages (AATT)

 The Turkish language faculty are members of AATT and support programs such as panels, workshops, and the annual AATT conference.
 Georgetown hosted the first AATT graduate student pre-conference in 2005, established to mark the 20th anniversary of the founding of AATT, taking place immediately before a MESA or CESS annual conference.
 It is designed to encourage research making significant use of sources in Turkish or other Turkic languages by graduate students in a range of disciplines enrolled at institutions in North America.
-It promotes contact between students at various institutions, and allows for feedback from faculty discussants participating in the pre-conference.
+It promotes contact between students at various institutions and allows for feedback from faculty discussants participating in the pre-conference.
 Another goal is to help students progress towards more formal presentations at national conferences such as those of MESA, CESS, and organizations devoted to specific disciplines.

 The Ottoman and Turkish Studies Association (OTSA)

 The Ottoman and Turkish Studies Association, founded and incorporated as the Turkish Studies Association in 1971, is a private, non-profit, non-political organization of persons interested in Turkish and Ottoman studies.
 The objectives of the Association are to promote high standards of scholarship and instruction; to facilitate communication among its members through meetings and written exchanges of information; and to promote international, scholarly cooperation among persons and organizations concerned with Turkish and Ottoman studies.
-The Association’s journal can be accessed here.